josephdadams/TallyArbiter/readme.md

 ## Using a Relay for contact-closure systems
 Many Camera CCUs and other devices support incoming tally via contact closure.
 A remote listening script that can trigger USB relays is available with the separate repository, [Tally Arbiter Relay Listener](http://github.com/josephdadams/tallyarbiter-relaylistener).
 For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-RelayListener/blob/master/readme.md).

-## Using a GPO output of a Raspberry Pi
+## Using a GPO output
 Lots of equipment support the use of GPIO (General Purpose In/Out) pins to interact.
 This could be for logic control, turning on LEDs, etc. A remote listening script that can run on a Raspberry Pi is available with the separate repository, [Tally Arbiter GPO Listener](http://github.com/josephdadams/tallyarbiter-gpolistener).
 For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-GPOListener/blob/master/readme.md).

 ## Using an M5StickC for tally output
 Tally Arbiter can send tally data to an M5StickC Arduino Finger Computer.
 A remote script is available in the separate repository, [Tally Arbiter M5StickC Listener](http://github.com/josephdadams/tallyarbiter-m5stickclistener).
 For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-M5StickCListener/blob/master/readme.md).

+## Using an M5 Atom Matrix for tally output
+Tally Arbiter can send tally data to an M5 Atom Matrix.
+A remote script is available in the separate repository, [Tally Arbiter M5 Atom Matrix Listener](http://github.com/josephdadams/tallyarbiter-m5atommatrixlistener).
+For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-M5AtomMatrixListener/blob/master/readme.md).

 ## Arduino ESP8266 with Neopixel
 Use AdaFruit NeoPixel LED strips connected to an Arduino.
 Check out [NoahCallaway](http://github.com/noahcallaway/)'s repository for more information: https://github.com/NoahCallaway/TallyArbiter-arduino-neopixel